Dutch Mountain Trail - 101 km

 IJmondpad - 77 km

-The IJmondpad captures the diverse landscapes of Heemskerk, Beverwijk, and Velsen in a 3-day hike.
-The circular trail leads passt picturesque nature reserves and open fields, but also historical defense lines that are part of UNESCO World Heritage Site.
+The IJmondpad combines the diverse landscapes of Heemskerk, Beverwijk, and Velsen into a 3-day hike.
+The circular route leads through scenic nature reserves and open fields, as well as along historic defense lines that are part of the UNESCO World Heritage.

-The route passes Fort Veldhuis, one of the oldest concrete forts of the Defence Line of Amsterdam, making the hike especially interesting for history enthusiasts and students.
-In summer, the last stage starts with a water taxi ride crossing the North Sea Canal from IJmuiden to Wijk aan Zee.
+The route includes Fort Veldhuis, one of the oldest concrete forts of the Defense Line of Amsterdam — a highlight for history lovers and students.
+In summer, the final stage begins with a water taxi ride across the North Sea Canal from IJmuiden to Wijk aan Zee.

 Length: 77 km